kukabi/HSoM/README.md

 # Haskell School of Music

+**_Work in progress!_**

-#### !Work in Progress!
-Environment setup, exercise solutions and examples for the book "Haskell School of Music: From Signals to Symphonies" by Paul Hudak and Donya Quick.
+#### Environment setup, exercise solutions and examples for the book "Haskell School of Music: From Signals to Symphonies" by Paul Hudak and Donya Quick.

 ## Background and Initial Impression